Ignas-24/EngineerClicker/README.md

 * `npm run deploy`
 * The site should be available on https://Ignas-24.github.io/EngineerClicker/ after some time.

-Linting and static analysis
+Linting and static analysis:
+* Running eslint:
     1. `npm ci` (ensure the correct packages are installed)
     2. `npx eslint .` to run eslint

+* Custom rules should be defined in /CustomRules in their own .js file and added to both index.js and eslint.config.js